maestro21/v4/README.md

 * Special classes would be responsible for SQL queries, allowing them to build in Doctrine2 way making SQL requests more secure and Object-Oriented and standartized.
 Later on they would be extended for working with PostgreSQL, MSSQL and Oracle.
 * Application tests would be implemented in PhpUnit test style.
 However, unlike unit-tests they would be run in single file and should run faster
 * jQuery GUI would be implemented allowing to create, delete, edit, sort, surf pages without site reload.
 Some other nice features like saving via CTRL+S or browsing images via arrow keys would be implemented too.

+For detailed description of V1 engine please refer 'engine' repository.